Josh Robert Thompson

-Josh Robert Thompson (born March 11, 1975) is an American actor, comedian, and impressionist.
-He is best known for his work on The Late Late Show with Craig Ferguson, providing the voice of robot skeleton and Craig Ferguson's sidekick Geoff Peterson along with numerous characters and impersonations, as well as his celebrity impersonations on Family Guy and The Howard Stern Show.
+Josh Robert Thompson (born March 11, 1975) is an American actor.
+He is best known for his work on The Late Late Show with Craig Ferguson, providing the voice of robot skeleton and Craig Ferguson's sidekick Geoff Peterson along with numerous characters and impersonations, as well as his celebrity impersonations on Family Guy, The Howard Stern Show and Red Letter Media's Best of the Worst.